costa-group/gasol_ml/README.md

 *  `-bs BATCH_SIZE, --batch_size BATCH_SIZE`: The size of the batch during training, with `64` being the default value.

 * `-nl LAYERS, --layers LAYERS`: The models in [nn_models.py](./nn_models.py) typically end with a standard feed-forward deep neural network.
-This parameter controls the number of layers, which is `1` by default.
+This parameter controls the number of layers, with `1` being the default value.

 # Training

-The file `train.sh` contains several command lines to train on different sets and configurations.
+The file `train.sh` contains several command lines to train on different datasets and configurations.
 The ones selected in the experiments of the paper can be generated with the following commands:

 * Predicting a bound on the size of the optimal block (optimality wrt. to the block size):

-`python3 main.py -ds 215 -e 47 -nt 1 -m nn_models.Model_2 -ed 64 -rnn gru -sm last -op /tmp/reg_ds_gru_ed64_215`
+`python3 main.py -ds 215 -e 47 -nt 1 -m nn_models.Model_2 -ed 64 -rnn gru -sm last -op /tmp`

 * Predicting if a given block is already optimal (optimality wrt. to the block size):

-`python3 main.py -ds 221 -e 50 -nt 1 -m nn_models.Model_2 -rnn lstm -lt classification -lf cross_entropy -sm last -opt_key saved_size -op /tmp/cl_ds_lstm_221`
+`python3 main.py -ds 221 -e 50 -nt 1 -m nn_models.Model_2 -rnn lstm -lt classification -lf cross_entropy -sm last -opt_key saved_size -op /tmp`

 * Predicting a bound on the size of the optimal block (optimality wrt. to the gas consumption):

-`python3 main.py -ds 255 -e 49 -nt 1 -m nn_models.Model_2 -ed 64 -rnn gru -sm last -op /tmp/reg_ds_gru_ed64_255`
+`python3 main.py -ds 255 -e 49 -nt 1 -m nn_models.Model_2 -ed 64 -rnn gru -sm last -op /tmp`

 * Predicting if a given block is already optimal (optimality wrt. to the gas consumption):

-`python3 main.py -ds 261 -e 47 -nt 1 -m nn_models.Model_2 -rnn lstm -lt classification -lf cross_entropy -sm last -opt_key saved_size -op /tmp/cl_ds_lstm_261`
+`python3 main.py -ds 261 -e 47 -nt 1 -m nn_models.Model_2 -rnn lstm -lt classification -lf cross_entropy -sm last -opt_key saved_size -op /tmp`

 # Testing models

-First, note that during training, we can provide a test dataset using the `-ts` parameter and it will evaluate the model of each epoch on that test set and print the corresponding statistics.
+First, note that during training, we can provide a test dataset using the `-ts` parameter and the model of each epoch is evaluated on that test set.
 In what follows we describe how to test an existing model on a given set.

 ## Classification problem